flipz357/smatchpp/README.md

 ### Evaluating specific graph types (e.g., AMR)<a id="amr-eval"></a>

-Specific formalisms can be simply set by the user with the `-graph_type` flag.
-For evaluating AMR graphs (Abstract Meaning Representation), please use `-graph_type amr` to perform some additional structural standardization according to AMR guidelines (i.a., dereification).
+Specific formalisms can be simply set with the `-graph_type` flag.
+E.g., for evaluating AMR graphs (Abstract Meaning Representation), please use `-graph_type amr` to perform some additional structural standardization according to AMR guidelines (i.a., dereification).

 ### Other options<a id="more-command-line-examples"></a>